 Preventing identity theft after death can save your family thousands of dollars from crooks seeking personal financial gain.
 Stealing the deceased identity is so easy, which is made even easier by public records.

 A reform in federal law in the 1990s created a loophole that allows fraudsters to obtain the Social Security information of recently dead people.

-Each year they use the identities of million deceased Americans to apply for loans fraudulently, open credit card accounts, get a cellphone, and other services.
-When an identity thief happens, the survivors suffer both financial and emotional burden.
+Each year they use the identities of millions of deceased Americans to apply for loans fraudulently, open credit card accounts, get a cellphone, and other services.
+When identity theft happens, the survivors suffer both financial and emotional burdens.

 WHAT IS IDENTITY THEFT?

 Identity theft is also called identity fraud; it occurs when an unscrupulous person gains access to your personal information and misuses it for their gain.
 It may include making withdrawals on bank accounts, making purchases on credit cards, or using the social security number to obtain a loan.